plumvillage/newsletter/src/2024/en/articles/br-duc-hien--a-spiritual-family-without-borders.md

 I felt truly blessed and honored to be part of this group, and to become even more aware of the power of our commitment to “awaken humanity to love and the reality of interbeing.”
 I saw more clearly how the precepts and monastic robe offered me the opportunity to be, without needing to appear, to exist by myself.
 I could simply allow every moment of this multifaceted, collective movement to manifest and shine through, smiling to life.

-A few days later we facilitated a retreat with 80 people, including the group of young musicians who generously accompanied us for the five days of practice with their songs, guitars and percussion.
+A few days later, we facilitated a retreat with 80 people, including the group of young musicians who generously accompanied us for the five days of practice with their songs, guitars and percussion.
 Music, for me, is a vehicle of joy and prayer, of direct connection through the heart, so you can imagine my happiness.
 Of course, I joined them on several occasions to share Plum Village songs revisited with a Brazilian groove.

 As was often the case in our retreats, we met in the afternoon for Dharma sharing.
 We had the great fortune to sit outside at the foot of a 60-meter high waterfall, which accompanied us with its powerful roar.
 Mother Earth watched over us, that was undeniable.
 Nature was abundant and I felt transported by this lush beauty.
 Little by little, everyone opened their hearts, suffering was expressed and embraced by the collective energy.
 As always, the alchemy of hearts did its work!